 A Note on Nutrition and Wellness for the Recipe:

 - Every ingredient in this recipe may lower breast cancer risk.
 Therefore increasing life longevity in our beloved Mom figures.
 And oh wait, they’re all delicious ingredients with multiple benefits, including lowering inflammation!

 - Did you know that smoked salmon and walnuts are packed with omega-3 fatty acids?
 Proven science shows us that Omega-3 fatty acids can reduce symptoms of ADHD in children, can fight depression and anxiety, promote brain health during pregnancy and early life, fight against age related mental decline, and improve bone and joint health.

 - The power of broccoli sprouts: these sprouts have a lot of fiber, some protein, support healthy aging, detoxifies the body and contain several sources of vitamins.

 - We invite you to use these ingredients liberally in all your cooking.
-You can use them in other salads, sandwiches, frittatas and more.
+You can use them in other salads, sandwiches, frittatas, a lettuce wrap, and more.

 If you don't operate within the world of seafood, you may not know what hot smoked salmon is.
 Most smoked salmon is processed through a dry curing method that uses cooler temperatures (below 80 degrees) and a salt rub.
 This process results in the raw texture that tastes so good on bagels.